 These past couple years, many of us appreciated the heightened focus on racial equity in our culture, society, and organizations.
 It’s true there’s still a lot of work to do.
 But more and more organizations are considering what it means to operationalize equity through tools like DEI coaching, marking a monumental shift from “talk” to “action.”

-At a)plan, so much of what we do centers around the mission of operationalizing equity.
-From our coaching and Diversity, Equity, and Inclusion work (DEI training), to our internal conversations, to our diversity commitment, we are working to build a future where equity is tightly woven into the fabric of more and more organizations.
+At a)plan, so much of what we do centers around our mission to operationalize equity.
+From our Diversity, Equity, and Inclusion work (DEI coaching), to our internal conversations, to our diversity commitment, we are working to build a future where equity is tightly woven into the fabric of more and more organizations.

-We recognize that operationalized equity, DEI coaching, and DEI training are newer concepts to many people.
-This post helps explain what they are, why they’re important, and how anyone can take steps to do their own part in helping to operationalize equity.
+We recognize that DEI coaching and operationalizing equity are newer concepts to many people.
+This post helps explain what they are, why they’re important, and how anyone can take steps to do their own part to operationalize equity.
 We also offer some DEI tips that you can quickly put to action at your own company.

 What Is Operationalizing Equity?

 Operationalizing equity can be defined as the process of adopting ways to systematically embrace more racial and social equity in the ways we work and live.
 In many respects, operationalizing equity is the opposite of a “band-aid” solution.
 It’s about creating new, long-lasting systems that allow for equity to take root and permeate throughout organizations and society as a whole.

-The concept of operationalized equity is perhaps best explained through some DEI tips and examples.
+The concept of operationalizing equity is perhaps best explained through some DEI tips and examples.
 Let’s consider what operationalizing equity might look like in the context of an organization striving to improve its systems around employee engagement and belonging.

 There’s no shortage of practices that could help an organization better operationalize equity.
 Especially for companies that are just starting to pay more attention to these issues, some initial tweaks could make a big difference.
 A few DEI tips include: